 And so on.

-I hope what I’ve written, above, makes some sense because I’ve never gone rock climbing and know nothing about it!
-I picked rock climbing on purpose because I wanted to show that completing an outline doesn’t require any special knowledge.
-Rather, one uses the outline to see what research one must do.
+I hope what I’ve written, above, makes sense!
+I’ve never gone rock climbing and know nothing about it.
+But that's exactly why I picked it: I wanted to show completing an outline doesn’t require any specific knowledge.
+It's the other way around, you use the outline to see what research needs to be done.